Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Generalizing the Urn Model: Proof of Theorem

-The setup of Theorem \ref{th:qcolorurn} is very general and it can be used in determining the limiting distribution of running times of algorithms for the discrete logarithm problem (DLP).
-However, when the urn selection distribution depends on the color of the ball, sometimes the scaling in Theorem \ref{th:qcolorurn} may not give a nontrivial limiting distribution, as indicated in the following example.
+The setup of Theorem \ref{th:qcolorurn} is very general and it can be used in various applications.
+However, when the urn selection distribution depends on the color of the ball, sometimes the scaling in Theorem \ref{th:qcolorurn} may not give a nontrivial limiting distribution as indicated in the following example.

-\begin{example} Let $((p_{ni}))_{i \in \N}$ be the probability distribution (\ref{eq:distribution_log}) and $((q_{ni}))_{i \in \N}$ the uniform distribution on $[n+1]$.
-Every time choose one of the colors with probability 1/2.
-If color 1 is chosen, the probability that the ball goes to the $i$-th urn is $p_{ni}$, otherwise it goes to the $i$-th urn with probability $q_{ni}$, for $i \in \mathbb N$.
-Let $T_{n1}$ be the first collision time.
-In this case, $s_n\log n\rightarrow 1$, where $s_n$ is as defined in (\ref{eq:sn}), and Theorem \ref{th:qcolorurn} gives $s_nT_n=T_n/\log n$ converges to infinity in probability.
-In fact, in this case, it can be easily shown that
+\begin{example} Let $p_{N1}\geq p_{N2}\geq \ldots $ be the probability distribution (\ref{eq:distributioN log}), and consider the following process: Every time choose one of two colors independently with probability 1/2; if color 1 is chosen, then with probability $p_{N i}$ a ball colored 1 goes to the $i$-th urn, otherwise color 2 is chosen and a ball with that color goes to the $i$-th urn with probability $\frac{1}{N+1}$.
+Let $T_{N1}$ be the first collision time.
+In this case, $s_N\log N\rightarrow 1$, where $s_N$ is as defined in (\ref{eq:sn}), and Theorem \ref{th:qcolorurn} gives $s_NT_N=T_N/\log N$ converges to infinity in probability.
+However, in this case, it can be easily shown that

-the Rayleigh distribution with parameter $\sqrt 2$.
-Figure \ref{fig:plotdistribution_nonuniform}(b) shows the density of this distribution and the histogram of the first collision time in a sample of $n=50,000$. \end{example}